Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of people who have passed away.

 Our Innovate RAP Champions are Dr Simon Lockwood, Chair of the Board and Ms Devinia (Beanz) Binell, Board Director.
 Our Innovate RAP draft has been approved by Reconciliation Australia.

 The Reflect Reconciliation Action Plan represents the first steps to undertaking the Reconciliation journey.
-It is focussed on providing a solid platform for the organisation in which to undertake further work and grow reconciliation actions, both internally and within its own sphere of influence
+It is focussed on providing a solid platform for the organisation in which to undertake further work and grow reconciliation actions, both internally and within its own sphere of influence.

-Our two RAP Champions are from the Board of Directors, Dr Alsion Edwards, Chair of the Board, and Wayne Oldfield, Board Director.
+Our two RAP Champions are from the Board of Directors, Dr Alison Edwards, Chair of the Board, and Wayne Oldfield, Board Director.
 Planning for the Reflect Reconciliation Action Plan was undertaken by the RAP Working Group formed in August 2019.

 Country SA PHN is committed to working together with Aboriginal and Torres Strait Islander communities, organisations and peoples.